2-day tour, Chrüzlipass - Etzlihütte

 Description

-The Chrüzli Pass used to be the most important connection between Einsiedeln Abbey and Disentis Abbey and was used as a pilgrimage route in the Middle Ages in the continuation of the Lukmanier Pass.
-Before the "development" of the Schöllenen gorge, it also served as a mule track.
+The Chrüzlipass was formerly the most important connection between Einsiedeln Monastery and Disentis Monastery and was used in the Middle Ages as a pilgrimage route continuing over the Lukmanier Pass.
+Before the "development" of the Schöllenenschlucht, it also served as a porter path.

-Day 1: Since a large rockslide has made the Val Strem impassable, we choose the route over the Alp Caschlé, which unfortunately gives us 2 hours more than the normal route.
-From Alp Caschlé we have to give up 300 metres of altitude again to the valley stage in Bauns.
-In the glacier forefield with the floodplain and moor landscape of the "Glatscher da Strem" we look for a nice place by the water to take a break before we start the steep ascent to the Chrüzli Pass.
+Day 1: Since a large rockfall has made Val Strem impassable, we choose the route via Alp Caschlé, which unfortunately adds 2 hours of hiking time to the normal route.
+From Alp Caschlé we have to lose 300 meters of elevation again to the valley step in Bauns.
+In the glacier forefield with the floodplain and moor landscape of the "Glatscher da Strem" we find a nice spot by the water to rest before tackling the steep ascent to Chrüzlipass.

-A whole series of stone men keep watch here and as in earlier times, there is now again a cross at the top of the pass.
+A whole series of cairns keep watch here and, as in former times, there is now again a cross at the pass summit.

-Through the Chrüzlital, over Blockhalden and through dwarf shrub vegetation, we reach the Müllersmatt with the meandering Etzlibach.
-The Etzlihütte is located on a slight hill.
-Here we let ourselves be spoiled with culinary delights, or there is even the opportunity to take a bath in the alpine herbs wooden vat.
+Through the Chrüzlital, over scree slopes and through dwarf shrub vegetation, we reach the Müllersmatt with the meandering Etzlibach.
+The Etzlihütte is located on a slight rise.
+Here we allow ourselves to be culinarily pampered, or there is even the opportunity to take a bath in the Alpine herbal wooden tub.

-Day 2: The ascent to Mittelplatten on the other day we start early in the morning, when the slope is still in the shade.
-The trail runs partly on larger flat rock slabs, partly on somewhat slippery ground, but it is well marked throughout.
-Through the Val Milà, steadily downhill, we reach the Maiensässe of Pardatsch.
-Above Zarcuns the circular hike closes and via Camischolas Sura we walk back to Sedrun station.
+Day 2: We start the ascent to Mittelplatten early the next morning, while the slope is still in the shade.
+The path runs partly on larger flat rock slabs, partly on somewhat slippery ground, but it is consistently well marked.
+Through Val Milà, steadily downhill, we reach the mountain pasture of Pardatsch.
+Above Zarcuns the circular hike closes and we hike back over Camischolas Sura to Sedrun train station.

-An overnight stay in the Etzlihütte must be registered.
+Overnight stay at the Etzlihütte must be registered.

-When we pack fresh fruits or vegetables for the hut keeper, the joy and gratitude will be great.
+If we pack fresh fruits or vegetables for the hut warden, the joy and gratitude will be great.

-In March 2016 there was a rock fall in Val Strem.
-This hiking suggestion is an alternative option, because the valley remains closed until further notice.
-Direct access from Sedrun station to the waterfalls in Bauns is no longer possible.
-As of August 2022
+In March 2016 there was a rockfall in Val Strem.
+This hiking suggestion is an alternative route because the valley remains closed until further notice.
+The direct access from Sedrun train station to the waterfalls in Bauns is no longer possible.
+Status August 2022

 Directions

-We start at Sedrun station in a westerly direction to Camischolas Sura.
-Here we turn uphill, cross the railway line and we hike into the valley until we reach the turnoff to the right.
-Above the Mises Grond we turn left again and a zigzag path leads us to Pegn dil Capi.
+We start at Sedrun train station heading west until Camischolas Sura.
+Here we turn uphill, cross the railway line, and hike into the valley until we reach the fork to the right.
+Above Mises Grond we turn left again and a zigzag path leads us to Pegn dil Capi.
 We continue to follow the signs to Alp Caschlé.
-From here begins the steep descent in the lower part to Bauns.
-After the waterfalls in Bauns we have to be careful that we always stay to the left of the stream and do not miss the ascent to the Chrüzli Pass.
-Through the Chrüzlital we hike to the Etzlihütte, with a small ascent from the Müllersmatt.
-On the second day we descend briefly to Müllersmatt and follow the steep path to Mittelplatten.
-After the top stairs carved into the stone, we reach the power line pylons.
-Now it goes only downhill, through the Val Milà to Rueras.
-Before the railway line we turn left to Sedrun.
+From here begins the steep descent in the lower part down to Bauns.
+After the waterfalls in Bauns, we must be careful to always stay to the left of the stream and not to miss the ascent to Chrüzlipass.
+Through the Chrüzlital we hike up to the Etzlihütte, with a small ascent from the Müllersmatt.
+On the second day, we descend briefly to Müllersmatt and follow the steep path to Mittelplatten.
+After the highest, rock-carved steps, we reach the power line mast.
+Now it is only downhill through Val Milà to Rueras.
+Before the railway line we turn left towards Sedrun.

 Directions